theicct/polaris-doc/index.md

 title: Polaris Model Documentation
 ---

-The ICCT’s Polaris model is a global marine emissions model.
+The ICCT's Polaris model is a global maritime emissions projection model covering all ocean transport activity.

+It was first developed in 2022-23 by Gabe Alvarez, Sola Zheng, Francielle Carvalho, Jakob Schmidt, Erik Pronk, Bryan Comer, and Josh Miller.

 ## Versions

 Polaris is under continuing development.
-Documentation of all versions since v0.1.0 can be found here.
+Documentation of all versions since v0.0.0 can be found here.

 {% assign pages = site.pages | sort: "title" | reverse %}
 {% for page in pages %}